This article was first published on Basware’s blog

 5. Make a deployment plan and follow it

-The wrong time to discuss the deployment plan is during the implementation — it needs to happen before!
+The wrong time to discuss the deployment plan is during the software implementation — it needs to happen before!
 In essence: you need to have a dedicated team during the design phase, the UAT, and the overall strategy surrounding the project.
 These are some critical steps that need to be executed before implementation.
 It will have a huge impact on how the deployment will go.

 There are a few “popular” methods for implementation, but we recommend pilot implementation.
 It entails starting small and crawling towards quick wins, then growing from there.
 Regardless of the method you choose for roll out, identifying a team champion that will be an advocate for the project’s success.